What is Nursing?

 Advanced standing examinations are a means by which a student may receive credit for certain courses by examination.
 Advanced Standing Examinations and College Level Examination Program (CLEP) tests are available for the challenge of some courses in the pre-nursing curriculum.
 No more than 31 hours in the lower division may be challenged and applied toward the Bachelor of Science in Nursing degree.
 Advanced standing examinations and CLEP testing are available through the Assessment Center.

-Regulations concerning admission and credit transfer to SWOSU are listed elsewhere on the University website or may be obtained from the Office of the Registrar.
+Regulations concerning admission and credit transfer to SWOSU are listed elsewhere on the University website or may be obtained from the Office of the Academic Records.

 Visit the Traditional BSN webpage for more information.